 Multi-site field study

-From July 2022, NEA will be expanding releases of male Wolbachia-carrying Aedes aegypti mosquitoes (Wolbachia-Aedes) to cover an additional 1,400 HDB blocks and 154,606 households.
-This will be part of a 2-year study to determine the impact of the Wolbachia technology on reducing dengue cases.
+In July 2022, NEA expanded releases of male Wolbachia-carrying Aedes aegypti mosquitoes (Wolbachia-Aedes) to cover an additional 1,400 HDB blocks and 154,606 households.
+This is part of a 2-year study to determine the impact of the Wolbachia technology on reducing dengue cases.

 The sites selected were based on a set of criteria: